ublue-os/website/docs/blog/posts/startingpoint-rewrite-heads-up.md

       # - devpod # https://devpod.sh/ as an rpm

-  - type: yafti # if included, https://github.com/ublue-os/yafti will be installed and set up
+  - type: yafti # if included, yafti and it's dependencies (pip & libadwaita)
+                #  will be installed and set up
     custom-flatpaks: # this section is optional
-      - Celluloid: io.github.celluloid_player.Celluloid
+      # - Celluloid: io.github.celluloid_player.Celluloid
-      - Krita: org.kde.krita
+      # - Krita: org.kde.krita

   - type: script
     scripts:
       # this sets up the proper policy & signing files for signed images to work
       - signing.sh
 ```

 You'll see that instead of top-level configuration keys like `rpm:` or `firstboot:`, there's one top-level array `modules:` that includes most of the previous configuration as *modules*.
 Modules are scripts, executed in the specified order, that take in yaml configuration from the recipe.
 Anyone can create a module by just putting a script in a subdirectory the `modules/` directory.
 You can remove modules by just removing the entry in the `modules:` array, you can include multiple of the same type of module, and you can even share modules between recipes (images) using the `- from-file: example.yml` syntax.

 This modular system changes the role of scripts a little.
 Scripts are no longer *intended* to read `recipe.yml`, instead they do a single (or a collection of) commands that are not intended to be configurable in the recipe.
 If you want to create a script that takes in configuration, create a *module*.
 Furthermore, scripts in the `pre/` and `post/` directories will no longer be executed by default, as there is no set "pre" and "post" phase with the modular system.

 As a minor change, all user configuration has been moved into the `config/` directory in the root of the repository.
 This might make manual merging from the old version a bit more convoluted, but should ease merges in the future.
-The whole of the config directory is copied into `/usr/share/ublue-os/startingpoint/` where it's contents can be read on the booted system.

 ## When can I expect the PR to merge?